 Sweetened condensed milk, often referred to simply as condensed milk, is a product made by gently heating whole milk until about 60 percent of the water has evaporated and then adding sugar to a ratio of about 45 percent (by weight) of the remaining milk.
 The result is a thick, sweet, sticky mixture that is used in all kinds of recipes, including baked goods, candies, desserts, drinks, and even marinades.
 The evaporation process also causes some of the natural sugars in the milk to caramelize, bringing a new dimension of flavor.

 Sweetened condensed milk is an ingredient in baking, including cookies and bars like brownies and blondies, cakes, and pies, and is used to make candies, fudge, puddings, frostings and toppings, and even ice cream.

 Condensed Milk vs. Evaporated Milk

-That's the only difference but it's a huge difference.
-Because there is a significant amount of sugar added to condensed milk, and it completely changes not only the flavor but also the consistency of the product.
+Because there is a significant amount of sugar added to condensed milk, it completely changes not only the flavor but also the consistency of the product.
 The added sugar makes condensed milk substantially thicker than evaporated milk.
 While evaporated milk is creamy, condensed milk is more syrupy.
 There are recipes that call for both types of canned milk, such as caramel flan, but it is not recommended to swap one for the other.

-It's also indispensable for making desserts like flan, dulce de leche, and tres leches cake.
-And because it pairs well with coconut, condensed milk is also sometimes used in savory, spicy Asian dishes, like coconut curry or as a marinade for satay chicken or pork.
+Because condensed milk pairs well with coconut, it is sometimes used in savory, spicy Asian dishes, like coconut curry, or as a marinade for satay chicken or pork.

 What Does It Taste Like?

 Sweetened condensed milk is like a can of liquid candy.
 It has a sweet, rich, milky, caramelized flavor, and a thick, syrupy consistency.

 Condensed Milk Recipes